petrov2c/cmvc/index.md

 ---

-## ✉️ Start here

-**Want to support the idea?**
+## ✉️ Sign up to support

-Leave your email.
+If the idea makes sense to you, leave your email.
 Nothing happens until 10,000 others have done the same.
-You won’t hear from us before that.
+You won’t hear from us until then.

 [**→ Add your email (no follow-up)**]
+<a name="signup"></a>

 ---

 ## 🔟 The Principles

 Each principle is paired with a story.
 They aren’t instructions.
 Just glimpses.

-If one feels right, speak about it first—in your own words, in your own way.
+If one feels right, speak about it first—in your own words.
 Only if it lands, share the link.

 - [**The right to not perform**](#the-right-to-not-perform)
 - [**The value of small signals**](#the-value-of-small-signals)